Tengrr/fse-chatroom/TESTGUIDE.md

 4. [**Important**!!]
 On the login page, register a new user with the following credentials, then you can log in with this account.
 If you don't register the tests will fail.
 - Username: fengshiyu
 - Password: aaaaa
+5. You can run `npx cypress run` to run the tests with a single command.
+Then you can see a generated report on the terminal.
-5. Open a new terminal window and run the following command to launch Cypress `npx cypress open`.
+6. Open a new terminal window and run the following command to launch Cypress `npx cypress open`.
-6. A Cypress window will appear.
+7. A Cypress window will appear.
 Follow these steps: continue -> E2E Testing -> Choose a browser to run the tests
-7. There will be two test specs available.
+8. There will be two test specs available.
 One for frontend user stories, another for backend user stories.
 You can run both of them.